alexdisdier/short-url-api/README.md

 This is an APi for my shorten url open source web app.
 I built it using NodeJS.

+You will find two branches:

+- <master> using Typescript and jest (converted initial javascript project)
+- <javascript> for initial project

+🚧 jest testing validation errors and creating a short url.

 - See source code of front-end built with React - https://github.com/alexdisdier/short-url

 ## ✅ Functionalities